plone/Products.ATContentTypes/Products/ATContentTypes/README.txt

     schemata were moved to the module of their type classes.
 E.g. instead of importing ATDocumentSchema from content.schemata you have to import it from content.ATDocument.

+  * ZopeX3/Five briged interfaces

+  * New migration features like savepoints and a catalog patch.